Burst succulent Blueberries in millet almond pastry with a hint of earthy woody cinnamon; Blueberry Muffins.

 Grab something moist and soft that’ll set you up as you start your day.
+And, savour.

 This dish will trample any belief that vegan food can’t be super yummy.